 If you are using the Divi theme (my link for them), then this section is for you!
 It’s probably helpful to first know one more thing before using either an accordion or a toggle inside Divi.

 Each Toggle item is actually a separate “module.”
-In the example above, “What is baking?,” “What is grilling?,” and “What is broiling?” are 3 separate modules, and that’s how each item can stay open or closed independent of other items.
+In the example above, “What is baking?”
+“What is grilling?” and “What is broiling?” are 3 separate modules, so each item can stay open or closed independently of the others.

-An Accordion, on the other hand, groups all items in one module.
-Again using the example above, “What is baking?,” “What is grilling?,” and “What is broiling?” are all in one module.
+An Accordion, on the other hand, groups all items into a single module.
+Again, using the example above, “What is baking?”
+“What is grilling?” and “What is broiling?” are all in one module.